finnvoor/xcc/README.md

   ```

 ### Run a workflow
 Running `xcc` will prompt you to select a product, workflow, and git reference.
-You can also pass the product workflow, and reference using the `--product`, `--workflow`, and `--reference` flags.
+You can also pass the product, workflow, and reference using the `--product`, `--workflow`, and `--reference` flags.
 ```bash
 xcc --product "Detail Duo" --workflow TestFlight --reference main
 ```